nounsDAO/nouns-monorepo/packages/nouns-sdk/README.md

 ## Usage

-The Nouns SDK contains useful tooling for interacting with the Nouns protocol.
+The NounsBR SDK contains useful tooling for interacting with the NounsBR protocol.

 ### Contracts